 NHLBI TOPMed: Chicago Initiative to Raise Asthma Health Equity (CHIRAH)

-The CHIRAH project was a community based study of the factors associated with asthma morbidity in the African American population.
-CHIRAH evaluated the role of various variables (biologic / environmental, psychologic / behavioral, and socioeconomic) on asthma morbidity and the function of changes in these variables on asthma morbidity in a longitudinal fashion.
-This involved collection of a cohort based on school screening which was sampled to include similar numbers of underprivileged and non-underprivileged subjects which roughly equally represented self-classified African Americans and self-classified non-African Americans.
-Subjects were followed-up every 3 months of this cohort over the course of 2 years.
+The CHIRAH project was a community-based study of the factors associated with asthma morbidity in the African American population.
+CHIRAH evaluated the role of various variables (biologic/environmental, psychologic/behavioral, and socioeconomic) on asthma morbidity and the function of changes in these variables on asthma morbidity in a longitudinal fashion.
+This involved collection of a cohort-based on school screening which was sampled to include similar numbers of underprivileged and non-underprivileged subjects which roughly equally represented self-reported African Americans and self-reported non-African Americans.
+Subjects were followed up every 3 months of this cohort over the course of 2 years.